 Extensibility home page

-Microsoft Dynamics 365 for Finance and Operations, Enterprise edition is customized extensively by partners, value added resellers (VARs), and even some customers.
+Microsoft Dynamics 365 for Finance and Operations is customized extensively by partners, value added resellers (VARs), and even some customers.
 This is a strength of the product that historically has been supported through overlayering of the application code.
 The move to the cloud with more agile servicing and frequent updates requires a less intrusive customization model, which makes updates less likely to impact custom solutions.
-This new model is called extensibility and will ultimately replace customization by overlayering.
+This new model is called extensibility and has replaced customization by overlayering.

-Extensibility is the only customization framework in Microsoft Dynamics 365 for Retail.
+Extensibility is the only customization framework in Microsoft Dynamics 365 for Retail and Microsoft Dynamics 365 for Finance and Operations.
 Overlayering is not supported.

 These introductory topics contain general information about customization, including information on when customization transitions from overlayering to a purely extension-based model.
 These topics also explain how to log extensibility requests to Microsoft, along with frequently asked questions and answers.